LaraTaverniers/KTANE-Helper/README.md

 # **KTANE** **Helper**

-**This application aims to help the expert in defusing bombs in the game "Keep Talking and Nobody Explodes".**
+**This application aims to help the expert in defusing bombs in the "Keep Talking and Nobody Explodes" game.**

 #### **INFORMATION**
 ##### The **".exe"** is the same file as the **".jar"**, but converted with "Launch4j".
 You will maybe need to authorize its execution by Windows, because I'm an independent developer not recognized by Microsoft.